hujhax/austin-improv-wiki/Troupes/The Metropolitan Collection.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>The compact profile and simple silhouette of the Metropolitan Collection sketch comedy team adds a touch of class to any comedy space.
-The richly layered cast is beautifully crafted of 5 stylish comedy talents with incredible durability.</blockquote>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> The compact profile and simple silhouette of the Metropolitan Collection sketch comedy team adds a touch of class to any comedy space.
+The richly layered cast is beautifully crafted of 5 stylish comedy talents with incredible durability.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Sketch comedy</blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Sketch comedy

 ## History
 The troupe played in [[Theatres/ColdTowne|ColdTowne]]'s 24-Hour Sketch Challenge.